Join Us

 Nylon vs. Polyester Mesh

-When knitted into mesh fabrics, advantages include:
+When knitted into mesh fabrics, advantageous properties include:

-• Nylon.
-Nylon mesh fabrics are used for applications that require versatility, durability, and strength.
-The innate chemical properties of this polyamide make its fibers resistant to wear from bending or stretching.
-Nylon has a smoother, softer feel than polyester, making it ideal for applications where comfort or aesthetics are essential.
-Both materials stretch, but the elastic properties of nylon are greater than those of polyester.
-Nylon is also hydrophilic, which means that it absorbs water.
+• Nylon: Used for applications that require versatility, durability, and strength.
+Nylon fibers resist wear from bending or stretching.
+Nylon is suitable for applications where comfort or aesthetics are essential.
+It stretches more than polyester and is hydrophilic, meaning it absorbs water.
 View all Nylon Mesh materials >>

 Applications for Knitted Mesh Fabrics